SviatlanaSv/2024-12-20-TIC-TAC-TOE/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 # 2024-12-20-TIC-TAC-TOE

 ## Project Overview
 This project is a **Tic Tac Toe** game built with React.
-The application allows users to play in **2 Player Mode**, where two users can take turns playing on the same device.
+The application allows users to play in two modes.
+In **Play with a Friend Mode**, two users can take turns playing on the same device.
+In **Play with a Robot Mode**, one player can challenge the AI, where the robot makes its moves automatically.

 The game features a reset button to restart the game and displays the winner when a player achieves a winning combination.
+Additionally, if no player wins and all spaces are filled, the game ends in a draw.

 ---